viridIT/vSMTP/README.md

 Because it is secured, faster and greener.
 - It is modular and highly customizable.
 - It has a a complete filtering system.
-- It is developped in RUST.
+- It is developed in RUST.

 ## Is it a free software ?
 The standard version of vSMTP is free and under an Open Source license.